 Windows Phone 8 aligns with Windows 8 to support a subset of storage APIs from the Windows Runtime and Win32.
 This release also introduces the Microsoft.Phone.Storage namespace, a new .NET API for reading from an SD card.
-For more info, see Data for Windows Phone and Reading from the SD card on Windows Phone 8.
+For more info, see Data for Windows Phone 8 and Reading from the SD card for Windows Phone 8.

 Custom contact store

 You can design your Windows Phone 8 app to create a set of contacts that are owned exclusively by the app, but which are visible through the built-in phone experience.
 APIs are provided to create, update, delete, and query the app’s contacts, as well as to sync the app’s contact list with a remote list maintained by the app’s cloud service.
-For more info, see Custom contact store for Windows Phone.
+For more info, see Custom contact store for Windows Phone 8.

 File and URI associations